Leoniepopken/intelligent-cap-sflight/README.md

 # Welcome to the CAP SFLIGHT App

 This is a sample app for the travel reference scenario, built with the [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap) and [SAP Fiori Elements](https://experience.sap.com/fiori-design-web/smart-templates).
+In the context of the masters thesis it is enriched by an LLM use case.

 The purpose of this sample app is to:

-* Demonstrate SAP Fiori annotations
-* Demonstrate and compare SAP Fiori features on various stacks (CAP Node.js, CAP Java SDK, ABAP)
-* Run UI test suites on various stacks
+- Demonstrate the application of the design principles proposed in the thesis
+- Demonstrate the implementation of an LLM in a cap app

 ![Process Travels Page](.github/assets/img.png)